-- If your surname is long, be wary of giving your child a long first name; apart from being a bit of a mouthful it will be very hard to fit their whole name whenever they have to fill in a form!!
+- If your surname is long, I would suggest that you be wary of giving your child a long first name; apart from being a bit of a mouthful, every time that they have to fill in a paper form it will be very hard to fit their whole name in!

-- If your surname is only one syllable, a longer name will probably sound better than a short first name.
+- On the other hand, if your surname is only one syllable, a longer name will tend to sound better than a short first name.

-- The next consideration when naming your baby is, will the name sound right?
-Say the whole name out loud to make sure that it is not difficult to say, or in case it just sounds plain wrong with the surname.
+- The next thing to think about when naming your baby is, will the name sound right when said out loud?
+Say the whole name, out loud, to make sure that it is not difficult to say.
+It might be a lovely name but it just sounds plain wrong with your surname.
 Do the same if you are going to give them middle names, making sure that the whole name flows nicely.

 - Your family may have expectations that your baby will be named after a family member.
 Ultimately it is your baby, so it is your choice.
-If you really feel that you don’t want to upset someone, you can give it as a middle name.
+If you really feel that you don’t want to upset someone, you give the family name as a middle name.

 - Many names have a nickname that is often used, or a usual way of shortening it.
-Be sure that you like that nickname as much as the full name, as your child’s friends will probably use it even if you don’don't.
+Think about whether you like that nickname as much as the full name, as your child’s friends will probably use it even if you don't want to.

 - Unusual spellings of common names are asking for your child to endure a lifetime of being misspelt.

 - One middle name is nice and will help differentiate your child from others who might have the same name.
-Two middle names can sound quite regal; more than that is over the top and distinctly chavvy unless you are genuinely in line to the throne.
+Two middle names can sound quite aristocratic; more than that is over the top and distinctly chavvy unless you are genuinely tenth or less in line to the throne.

 Make sure that you have everything you need for your new baby with The Ultimate New Baby Shopping List – plus you will discover the 5 things that you should NEVER ever buy for a baby ( #1 and #4 could injure or even kill your baby).